As a Nottingham Trent University (NTU) student, you’ll have unlimited access to the libraries at all of our campuses.

 In our libraries, you'll find friendly help and support, a study environment to suit your needs, loan laptops, PC’s, academic skills support, events and workshops for students and one-to-one appointments with student mentors.

 We provide unlimited access to a large collection of books, journals, and over eight million online resources, available on and off campus.
 You’ll find a team of friendly staff who are always ready to help you find what you need.

 During term time, our City and Clifton libraries are open 24 hours a day, seven days a week, and during terms two and three at Brackenhurst.
 All of our libraries provide a comfortable and inspiring environment in which to concentrate and get the best from your studies.

 Make sure you pop in for a quick tour, and don’t forget to follow us on Twitter for all the latest news.

-In order to access our three libraries, you’ll need your NTU Student Card.
+In order to access our libraries, you’ll need your NTU Student Card.